 May is designated as National Military Appreciation Month and Month of the Military Caregiver.
 We at Kaiser Permanente would like to thank all who serve, and have served this country, and all those who are devoted to taking care of them.
-During these challenging times, we realize, more than ever, the sacrifices that you make for us all – to help keep us safe, and healthy – and we want to voice our highest appreciation.
+We realize the sacrifices that you make for us all – to help keep us safe, and healthy – and we want to voice our highest appreciation for this service and sacrifice.
 Thank you for helping us Thrive.

 National Military Appreciation Month